stanley-fork/WFGY/TensionUniverse/BlackHole/Q124_scalable_oversight_and_evaluation.md

 ### 5.3 Interpretive note

 These counterfactual worlds do not specify how to build actual oversight systems or how to construct `M` from logs and code.
-They only assert that if coherent models exist for either world T or world F, then the observed patterns of `DeltaS_detect`, `DeltaS_load`, `DeltaS_shift`, `I_cover`, and `I_alert` would differ in the ways described above.
+They only assert that if coherent models exist for either World T or World F, then the observed patterns of `DeltaS_detect`, `DeltaS_load`, `DeltaS_shift`, `I_cover`, and `I_alert` would differ in the ways described above.

+Nothing in this section should be read as predicting that the real world will match either pattern exactly.
+The purpose is to provide reference shapes against which real oversight tension trajectories can be compared.

 ---